Saugus Speedway: History

 The track was paved in 1946, but the pavement was removed and the track returned to dirt.
 Midget car racing was the national sensation in 1946, drawing large crowds to the track.
 Roadsters were the main class raced at the track from 1947 until 1950, until midget cars came back.
 The grandstands in the backstretch needed repairs, so the grandstands from Gilmore Stadium were installed after the track closed in 1950.
 From 1951 to 1955, the roadsters and midget cars shared the track equally, with occasional rodeos and circuses.
 The track was paved for a second time in 1956.
 The first stock car racing event on the track happened in 1957.
 It was promoted by Tony Coldeway, who later formed the Pacific Racing Association.
 23 cars and 523 spectators came to the event.
 The track became mainly used for stock car events after that event.
 It featured USAC stock cars, NASCAR Winston West Series, and the NASCAR Southwest Tour.
 It also hosted the third race in NASCAR Craftsman Truck Series history during the series' first year on April 15, 1995.
 Ken Schrader beat Geoffrey Bodine by 1.7 seconds.
 The race had the slowest speed in Craftsman Truck Series history with an average speed of 43.526 miles per hour (70.048 kilometers per hour).

-In June 1994, the speedway hosted the graduating class of nearby William S. Hart High School after the stadium at College of the Canyons was deemed unsafe for occupancy; a consequence of the Northridge Earthquake.
+In June 1994, the speedway hosted the graduating classes of nearby Saugus High School and William S. Hart High School after the stadium at College of the Canyons was deemed unsafe for occupancy; a consequence of the Northridge Earthquake.
+The graduation resulted in two new track records: the fastest lap by unmotorized participants, as well as the slowest lap by any means of propulsion.
 The track closed unexpectedly on July 19, 1995 in the middle of the season after the grandstands had been red-tagged and condemned by the County of Los Angeles, and have since been torn down.